Facebook and Twitter face growing scrutiny for their role in sparking France’s ‘Gilets Jaunes’ protests

 “Facebook is the most threatening weapon to democracies ever invented,” he wrote.
 “Over the last two years, the hijacking of the social network by populist groups or parties has tainted a dozen election processes across the world and brought to power a string of populists leaders that will have a profound effect on their countries.”

-This week, across French social media, another essay published by Olivier Costa, director of research at CNRS (Centre national de la recherche scientifique) at Sciences Po Bordeaux sparked further debate on the role of social networking and protest.
+This week, across French social media, an essay published by Olivier Costa, director of research at CNRS (Centre national de la recherche scientifique) at Sciences Po Bordeaux sparked further debate about the role of social networking and protest.
 “Can we still govern during the time of social networks?” he asked.

 “State authorities and elected officials … face a mistrust of unprecedented magnitude, to which it is difficult to find an answer,” he wrote.
 “How to explain how we got there so fast?
-The first observation is that the revolt of the yellow vests is only one symptom of more than one deeper evil, the one that led to Brexit, the election of Viktor Orban, Donald Trump, Matteo Salvini and Jair Bolsonaro, the guarantees the irremovability of Vladimir Putin and Recep Tayyip Erdogan.”
+The first observation is that the revolt of the yellow vests is only one symptom of more than one deeper evil, the one that led to Brexit, the election of Viktor Orban, Donald Trump, Matteo Salvini, and Jair Bolsonaro and guarantees the irremovability of Vladimir Putin and Recep Tayyip Erdogan.”

-In response to questions, last week a Facebook spokesman declined to say whether the company was specifically looking at possible infiltration of third parties related to Gilets Jaunes Facebook groups.
+In response to questions, last week a Facebook spokesperson declined to say whether the company was specifically looking at possible infiltration of third parties related to Gilets Jaunes Facebook groups.
 However, in a statement the spokesperson said: “False news has no place on Facebook, and we have doubled down on our efforts to prevent the spread of false information on our platform and to educate people on how to identify and signal this type of content.
 We also have robust partnerships with French fact-checking organizations to tackle misinformation by verifying information shared on our platform.”